benjaminwesson-okta/api/docs/endpoints/users.md

 # Lifecycle Operations

-Lifecyce operations are non-idempotent operations that iniate a state transition for a user's status.
+Lifecycle operations are non-idempotent operations that initiate a state transition for a user's status.
 Some operations are asynchronous while others are synchronous.
 The user's current status limits what operations are allowed.
 For example, you can't unlock a user that is `ACTIVE`.

 ## Activate User